-Overfitting.
 To illustrate the importance of testing the obtained weight vector \mathbf{w} , we sabotage the training procedure by using reference profiles as the input profiles n_i .
 These noisy but flat profiles do not have any phase imprinted and are thus uncorrelated to input values x_i .
-However, by increasing the number of weights N_w a fit becomes possible (fig. 5, upper row).
-If the number of parameters matches the number of training points and all input profiles are linearly independent, eq.
-(2) becomes invertible and the training data is matched.
+However, by increasing the number of weights, N_w , a fit becomes possible (Fig. 5, upper row).
+If the number of parameters matches the number of training points and all input profiles are linearly independent, then Eq.
+(2) becomes invertible and the training data are matched.
 Since there is no information encoded in the data, testing with data previously unseen by the model will fail.
-In the lower row of fig. 5 this lack of predictive power is obvious.
+In the lower row of Fig. 5, this lack of predictive power is obvious.